Curves on Heisenberg invariant quartic surfaces in projective 3-space: The family of invariant quartics

 The dual variety of $S_3$ is a quartic hypersurface in $\PP^{4}$ called the \emph{Igusa quartic}, which we denote by $I_4$.
 The singular locus of $I_4$ consists of 15 lines.
 One way to view $I_4$ is to look at the linear system of invariant quartics.
 Recall the basis $\{g_0,\dots,g_4\}$ of this system introduced above.
-Because the system does not have a base point we have a morphism The image of $\alpha$ is $I_4$ \cite{q_Ba}.
+Because the system does not have a base point we have a morphism The image of $\alpha$ is $I_4$ \cite{Ba}.
 For a hyperplane $L \subset \PP^{4}$ we have a corresponding Heisenberg invariant quartic surface $X_L=\alpha^{-1}(L)$.
-We conjecture that, for any hyperplane $L \subset \PP^{4}$, $L \cap I_4$ is the quotient of $X_L=\alpha^{-1}(L)$ by the Heisenberg group and $\alpha: X_L \rightarrow L \cap I_4$ is the quotient map.
-Regarding the conjecture, see \cite{q_V} and \cite{q_Ba} page 210.
-Also, note that we at least have that all the points in a given orbit of the Heisenberg group are mapped to the same point by $\alpha$.
+In the following proposition we we will call a surface $W$ a quotient by $H$ of $X_L$ if there is a morphism $X_L \rightarrow W$ whose fibers are exactly the orbits of $H$. \begin{proposition} For any hyperplane $L \subset \PP^{4}$, $L \cap I_4$ is a quotient of $X_L=\alpha^{-1}(L)$ by the Heisenberg group with quotient map $\alpha: X_L \rightarrow L \cap I_4$. \end{proposition}

+The major part of \propref{prop:Igusa} follows from the discussion in \cite{Ba} Chapter VII page 209.
+More precisely it is shown there that if $p=(x,y,z,w) \in \PP^3$ is such that $xyzw \neq 0$ then $\alpha^{-1}(\alpha(p))$ has at most 16 elements.
+Thus, if in addition we assume that $p$ is not on any fix line (that is the orbit of $p$ has 16 elements), we have that $\alpha^{-1}(\alpha(p))$ is exactly the orbit of $p$ since clearly $\alpha$ is constant on the orbits.
+It is straightforward to verify the remaining special cases where some coordinate of $p$ is zero or $p$ is on a fix line.

 A generic hyperplane $L \subset \PP^{4}$ intersects $I_4$ in a quartic surface with 15 singular points and 10 tropes.
 The singular points come from the intersections with the singular lines of $I_4$.
 On the quotient $X_L/H$, there are 15 singularities that come from points with nontrivial stabilizers in $H$.
-Namely, for any of the 15 nonidentity elements of $H$, the two fix lines intersect $X_L$ in an 8 point orbit that maps to one singular point on $X_L/H$ by the quotient map.
+Namely, for any of the 15 non-identity elements of $H$, the two fix lines intersect $X_L$ in an 8 point orbit that maps to one singular point on $X_L/H$ by the quotient map.
 Now, if $L$ is a generic tangent space to $I_4$, then $I_4 \cap L$ has an additional singularity at the point of tangency and $I_4 \cap L$ is a Kummer surface.
-In this way $I_4$ is a compactification of a moduli space of principally polarized Abelian surfaces with a level-2 structure \cite{q_vdG,q_H}.
+In this way $I_4$ is a compactification of a moduli space of principally polarized Abelian surfaces with a level-2 structure \cite{vdG,H}.